Seddryck/PocketCsvReader/Readme.md

 ![Logo](https://github.com/Seddryck/PocketCsvReader/raw/main/pocket-csv-reader.png)

-PocketCsvReader is an efficient, lightweight library designed for parsing delimited flat files, such as CSV and TSV.
-Prioritizing simplicity and performance, it facilitates seamless reading and loading of file contents into a DataTable, Array of strings or through an IDataReader.
-Perfect for projects needing quick data ingestion with minimal configuration, PocketCsvReader is your reliable tool for managing structured flat-file data with ease.
+PocketCsvReader is a highly efficient and lightweight library tailored for parsing delimited flat files like CSV and TSV.
+With a focus on simplicity and performance, it offers seamless file reading and supports versatile outputs, including DataTables, string arrays, strongly-typed object mapping and an IDataReader interface.
+Designed for projects requiring rapid data ingestion with minimal configuration, PocketCsvReader is a dependable solution for handling structured flat-file data effortlessly.

 [About][] | [Releases][] | [License][]